NikauMoke/myprojects/README.md

-The following are my personal ML projects I have completed.
+The following are my personal machine learning projects I have completed.